uaraven/omg/docs/omql.md

     SELECT * FROM com.example.MyObject WHERE name ~= "John.*" AND friendsCount > 3
 ```

-Only supported type of queries is `SELECT` and queries must follow followin pattern:
+Only supported type of SQL-like queries is `SELECT` and queries must follow following pattern:

 SELECT * FROM `<class-name>` WHERE `<list-of-conditions>`

 In current implementation only `*` can appear in SELECT clause.

 `<class-name>` is either a fully-qualified Java class name or a short name of registered class (see below).

  `<list-of-conditions>` is a list (tree, to be precise) of conditions consisting of field comparison combined with logical
  operators.
 List of supported operators depends on field type.